 Barry X. Kuhle, Ph.D.

 Dr. Kuhle received his baccalaureate from Binghamton University and his doctorate in evolutionary psychology from the University of Texas at Austin.
 He teaches Evolutionary Psychology, Fundamentals of Psychology, and Statistics in the Behavioral Sciences.
 His research focuses on the evolved psychological mechanisms that underlie sex differences in humor production, mate preferences, and romantic jealousy.
 He is also interested in (a) the evolution of both sexual fluidity and reproductive senescence in women, and (b) sex differences in how women and men advertise themselves and what they report seeking on Tinder.

 Jessica M. Nolan, Ph.D.

-Dr. Nolan received her baccalaureate from Cornell University, her master’s degree from California State University, San Marcos, and her doctorate in experimental psychology (social concentration) from the University of Arkansas in 2008.
+Dr. Nolan received her baccalaureate from Cornell University, her master’s degree from California State University, San Marcos, and her doctorate in experimental psychology (social concentration) from the University of Arkansas.
 She teaches Fundamentals of Psychology, Social Psychology, Industrial/ Organizational Psychology, Statistics, and Environmental Psychology.
 Her research focuses on the application of social psychological tools and principles to understand and solve environmental problems.
 She also conducts basic research on social norms and social influence processes.

-John C. Norcross, Ph.D.
+John C. Norcross, Ph.D., ABPP